 Change management communication plans power action and results

-An effective change management communication plan starts with clearly articulating “The Big Opportunity” for the business.
+An effective change management communication plan starts with clearly articulating why the change is necessary.
 This is not the change itself, but, rather, the projected results of the change for the business and its communities.
 For people to support an organization’s change initiative, they must first understand why the change is important, what it means to them and the business, and how the change will happen.

 It’s crucial the communication plan be embedded in every step of the change management process.
 Employee understanding, support and participation are needed from beginning to end.
 This level of communication avoids misalignment and continuously engages employees to take actions that drive the change.